Getting Started§

 bash

-What happens: The generator adds a hyperfrontend.config.ts file to your project and creates contract schemas that define the messages your feature can send and receive.
+What happens: The CLI scaffolds the hostee glue module into your app and wires it into the entry file, alongside a feature.config.* file and a contract that defines the messages your feature can send and receive.

 bash

-Run the playground host to see how your feature loads:
+Serve your apps with the debug UI to see how your feature loads:

 bash